Deep-Symmetry/afterglow/doc/primes.md

 There is a little more structure to this than we've encountered so far, but hopefully it's still easy enough to figure out what is going on.
 We are defining a new function named `divides?`.
-The string that follows the funciton name is an optional "doc string", which helps explain how to use the function, both when reading the definition, and also when you are typing at the REPL (this word comes from "Read, Eval, Print, Loop", the core of interactive programming with a Lisp
+The string that follows the function name is an optional "doc string", which helps explain how to use the function, both when reading the definition, and also when you are typing at the REPL (this word comes from "Read, Eval, Print, Loop", the core of interactive programming with a Lisp